bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-2-5">2.2.5 Control Players From JavaScript</h3>
 <p>
-The <video> and <audio> elements have methods, properties/attributes and events that can be manipulated with JavaScript.
+The &lt;video&gt; and &lt;audio&gt; elements have methods, properties/attributes and events that can be manipulated with JavaScript.
 Using the DOM API, it's possible to manipulate an audio or video element as a JavaScript object that has:
 </p>
 <ul>
 <li><b>Methods</b> for controlling the behavior, such as play(), pause(), etc.</li>